GA4 Event Parameters: A Practical Guide

 Wrapping Up

 If you’re still someone learning about GA4 you might want to check this list of updated GA4 questions.
 You can also subscribe to the Root and Branch YouTube channel for an updated video every week or so.
-I’ll see you there!
-There are explainers and tutorials for tracking like this.
+Or, for a monthly recap you might consider the free monthly newsletter.

 About Root & Branch